matn7/CS-Notes/src/main/java/persistence/README.md

 - Object Relational Mapping refers to the technique of mapping the representation of data from Java Objects to Relational Database.
 - ORM allows you use Java Objects as representation of a Relational Database.
-- Mapping between the Plain Old Java Objects (POJOs) and Relational Database. **XML** or **Annotations**.
+- Mapping between the Plain Old Java Objects (POJOs) and Relational Database, **XML** or **Annotations**.
 - Advantage of the features present in the Object Model (Java) and the Relational Model (RDBMS).
 - **Hides the complexity of SQL and JDBC**

 ## Hibernate

 - Object relational mapping framework which is used to map Java objects to relational database.
-- It allows us to specify configuration to use to connect to the DB and to specify the way Java object should be mapped to the tables in that database.
+- It allows us to specify a configuration used to connect to the DB and to specify the way Java object should be mapped to the tables in that database.
 - Java objects as representation of data.